There is barely a more rewarding marketing activity today than content creation. It’s useful for your audience – and it works for your brand.

 We took a close look at Remotive, which is a personal favorite of mine.
 The guys are using advertisements to fund the project.
 Besides offering highly relevant content for remote workers, focusing on productivity and hacks, the newsletter and website offer remote job offers, which is certainly contributing to Remotive’s success: 20,000 subscribers!

-We’ve also explored other newsletters, such as The Craft by Nichole Elizabeth DeMeré, which is a paid service ($5 to subscribe), the SaaS Weekly by Hiten Shah, and the Market Meme, which targets SaaS marketers and business owners and is community-curated.
+We’ve also explored other newsletters, such as The Craft by Nichole Elizabeth DeMeré, which is a paid service ($5 to subscribe), the SaaS Weekly by Hiten Shah, which targets SaaS marketers and business owners and is community-curated.

 #2.
 Define and target your ideal audience